simonheimlicher/heimlicher.com/content/technology/disable-recent-items/index.md

   most — but not all — applications
 tags:
 - macOS
-title: Clear and disable recent items in macOS dock and applications
+title: Clear and disable recent items in OS X dock and applications
 ---

+{{% note important %}}
+This hint only applies to versions of Mac OS X up to version 10.8 Mountain Lion.
+{{% /note %}}

 Mac OS X Lion lists recent items with each application in the Dock (accessible via right-click) and in the *Application View* of Mission Control.
 To remove those and disable future additions, the trusty `defaults write` approach may help with most — but not all — applications.